rnitta/emozi/README.md

 or

-write in your `Gemfile` like below
+Add it in  your `Gemfile`

 ```ruby
 gem 'emozi'
 ```

-And then execute
+Then execute

 ``` bash
 $ bundle install